How do you get siblings to be nice to each other? Latino families have an answer

 Over the past few decades, psychologists have begun to understand how parents, across many cultures, teach their children to build these deep, fulfilling relationships with their siblings.
 How parents teach their children to be kind to and care for their brothers and sisters.

-Psychologist Belindo Campos has been researching this question in families with East Asian, European and Latino heritage.
-"As far as Latinos go, studies have looked at how parents intentionally teach children to focus on and prioritize family over themselves ."
+Psychologist Belinda Campos has been researching this question in families with East Asian, European and Latino heritage.
+"As far as Latinos go, studies have looked at how parents intentionally teach children to focus on and prioritize family over themselves."

 In fact, Campos says, scientists can actually see what parents are teaching children inside the brains of young Latinos.